AaronCoplan/MyQ/README.md

 The app uses the [Spotify Web API][3] for searches and the [Spotify SDK / Spotify App Remote][4] for playing the music on the host device.
 Additionally, the app uses Firebase for its [authentication][5] and [real time database][6].

+_There may be some aspects of the app that do not work perfectly, especially as the Spotify App Remote features are still in beta.
+If you have trouble or encounter bugs, please create an issue so it can be fixed!_

 ### Requirements to Build from Source

 1. `google-services.json` file in the `app/` directory.
 This can be generated from the Firebase website by following [this guide][1]